 Argument-focused course that introduces students to scholarly reading and writing strategies.
-Students read college-level arguments from diverse popular, public, and academic genres in order to develop academic skills of argument analysis, synthesis, and composition.
-Students practice widely-applicable methods for breaking apart individual arguments as well as synthesizing individual arguments into shared perspectives.
+Students practice widely-applicable methods of reading, writing, and revising arguments.
+Students read college-level arguments from diverse popular, public, and academic genres in order to develop their academic skills of analyzing single arguments, synthesizing multiple perspectives, and composing informed responses to an ongoing conversation.

 - Produce college level writing that addresses needs of audience, situation and purpose.

-- Incorporate and accurately document outside sources using proper documentation format
+- Incorporate and accurately document outside sources using proper documentation formats.

 - Write effective syntheses that demonstrate effective critical reading.

-Generally, we consider waivers exams for students if they took either of these courses at another institution, but the credit did not transfer AND the outside course was comparable in nature (outcomes, curriculum).
+- took first-year English courses at another institution, but for whom the credit did not transfer AND the outside course was comparable in nature (outcomes, curriculum)

-Students may also take the waiver exam (provisionally) if they have taken CLEP, AP or IB credit elsewhere or have waived out of these courses elsewhere and are seeking waiver of their first year writing courses.
+- used CLEP, AP or IB credit elsewhere to waive out of first-year English courses elsewhere and are seeking waiver of their first year writing courses (provisionally)